Bridled tern

 The bridled tern (Onychoprion anaethetus) is a seabird of the family Laridae.
 It is a bird of the tropical oceans.
 The scientific name is from Ancient Greek.
 The genus comes from onux meaning "claw" or "nail", and prion, meaning "saw".
-The specific anaethetus means "senseless, stupid".
+The specific anaethetus means "senseless, stupid", in reference to its tameness around humans.

 Description

 This is a medium-sized tern, at 30–32 cm in length and with a 77–81 cm wingspan similar to the common tern in size, but more heavily built.
 The wings and deeply forked tail are long, and it has dark grey upperparts and white underparts.
 The forehead and eyebrows are white, as is a striking collar on the hindneck.
 It has black legs and bill.
 Juvenile bridled terns are scaly grey above and pale below.

 This species is unlikely to be confused with any tern apart from the similarly dark-backed sooty tern and the spectacled tern from the Tropical Pacific.
 It is paler-backed than that sooty, (but not as pale as the grey-backed) and has a narrower white forehead and a pale neck collar.